Indian commercial jet makes safe landing after engine fire

 A bird hitting the engine may have sparked the fire, local news broadcaster NDTV quoted aviation sources as saying.

-The no-frills SpiceJet airline has been in the news in recent weeks, with aviation authorities imposing a fine of one million Indian rupees (RM56,000) for training its Boeing 737 MAX pilots on a faulty simulator.
+The no-frills SpiceJet airline has been in the news in recent weeks, with aviation authorities imposing a fine of one million Indian rupees (about RM56,500) for training its Boeing 737 MAX pilots on a faulty simulator.

 In April, authorities barred 90 SpiceJet pilots from operating that aircraft, saying they were not properly trained, according to local media reports. — AFP